An Improved Physical ZKP for Nonogram and Nonogram Color: Security Proof of Protocol for Nonogram

+At the start of Phase 2, $S$ contains exactly $k+1$ blocks of \mybox{$\heartsuit$}s, which together have a total of $n-X+2$ \mybox{$\heartsuit$}s.
+In each iteration, $P$ removes one \mybox{$\heartsuit$} from $S$ such that each block still has at least one \mybox{$\heartsuit$}. $P$ can do so as many as $(n-X+2)-(k+1) = n-X-k+1$ times, so Step 2 will pass for all $n-X-k+1$ iterations.
+Moreover, at the end of Phase 2, there will be exactly $k+1$ remaining \mybox{$\heartsuit$}s in $S$, which means each block contains exactly one \mybox{$\heartsuit$}.

-In Phase 3, there is exactly one \mybox{$\heartsuit$} between two consecutive blocks of \hbox{\mybox{$\spadesuit$}s} (and a \mybox{$\heartsuit$} at the beginning and the end of $S$).
-Moreover, the blocks of \hbox{\mybox{$\spadesuit$}s} are arranged in exactly the same order as the blocks of black cells, so the lengths of these blocks are $x_1,x_2,...,x_k$ in this order from left to right.
-Hence, the verification will pass Phase 3.
+At the start of Phase 3, there is exactly one \mybox{$\heartsuit$} between two adjacent blocks of \hbox{\mybox{$\spadesuit$}s} in $S$ (and also a \mybox{$\heartsuit$} at the beginning and the end of $S$).
+Also, the blocks of \hbox{\mybox{$\spadesuit$}s} in $S$ are arranged in the same order as the corresponding blocks of black cells in $R$, so the lengths of these blocks must be $x_1,x_2,\dots,x_k$ in this order from left to right.
+Thus, Phase 3 of the verification will pass.

-Since this is true for every row (and analogously for every column), $V$ will always accept. \end{proof}
+As the proof holds for the verification of every row (and also of every column analogously), we can conclude that $V$ always accepts. \end{proof}

 \begin{lemma}[Perfect Soundness] If $P$ does not know a solution of the Nonogram puzzle, then $V$ always rejects. \end{lemma}